top of page

 • Care that understands minority stress and identity-based trauma

-You should not have to justify your distress to be supported.
+You should not have to justify your distress to receive support.

 For BIPOC and Immigrant Clients: Your Context Matters